ilyasher/breathing-planets/README.md

 # breathing-planets

 A terrain generator and raytracer for making planet renders.
-The program can make GIFS of the planets changing over time.
+The program can make GIFs of the planets changing over time.

 Compile with